SeaFocus - scuba diving reviews, images and information

 Flights to Manila then a one hour internal flight then another hour by road.

-PROS AND CONS | The Philippines are a long way from Europe or the USA but everything is cheap once you arrive so it's well worth the trip.
-Getting to Donsol and Ticao is easy enough with a short transfer flight from Manila.
+The Philippines are a long way from Europe or the USA but everything is cheap once you arrive so it's well worth the trip.
+Getting to Donsol and Ticao is easy with a short transfer flight from Manila.
 Accommodation options are minimal, with just a couple of very simple, guest-house style resorts at Donsol and one dive-orientated resort on Ticao.

-SCUBA DIVING | The diving here is still in it's infancy.
-There is definitely huge potential but the area is both highly undeveloped and unexplored.
-We were on Ticao for two days - there were no mantas despite claims that they are always seen.
+Diving here is still in it's infancy.
+There is huge potential but the area is both highly undeveloped and unexplored.
+We were on Ticao for two days – there were no mantas despite claims that they are always seen.
 We dived San Miguel on our second day which was very good, nice reefs, good coral, great critters and some caves at depth.
 We returned to Donsol to snorkel with the whalesharks and a hurricane hit, which may also explain why we didn't see the mantas.

-OPINION | Seasons and weather were completely against us on this trip and we were very unlucky not to see the bigger animals that are promoted heavily for the region.
+Seasons and weather were completely against us on this trip and we were very unlucky not to see the bigger animals that are promoted heavily for the region.
 However, if you do some reading online, there are reports that the marine sightings rarely live up to the publicity.
 Accommodation is very basic although landside attractions and the people in the Donsol area were delightful.
-It is a friendly region but sadly not one we would revisit until facilities improved a little.
-The good news is that the Ticao Resort is under new management so check for up-to-date information.
+It is a friendly region but sadly not one we would revisit until facilities have improved a little.
+The good news is that the resort on Ticao is under new management so check for up-to-date information.

 LUZON Anilao